-Croatia’s capital Zagreb is not as popular destination for travelers as Dubrovnik, Split, Plitvice National Park, or its islands.
+Croatia’s capital Zagreb is not as a popular destination for travelers as Dubrovnik, Split, Plitvice National Park, or its islands.
 Zagreb is no less than those destinations and should definitely be on your bucket list.
 Moreover, it’s one of the cheapest cities in the country!
 Usually, the capital is the most expensive one, but here, its the opposite.

-The city is divided into two parts – Upper and Lower town – and exploring both parts are not hard at all.
+The city is divided into two parts – Upper and Lower town – and exploring both parts is not hard at all.
 Zagreb attractions are well connected to each other, so you can easily walk around the city without taking any public transportation.

 Admire the central square of the city

 The square is named after Governor (Ban) Josip Jelacic and features his statue in the center, Mandusevac Fountain, and a tourist information center.

 Katpol developed as a canonical settlement back in the day and is located behind the Ban Jelacic Square.
-Here, you can see a beautiful cathedral, chapel, the Treasury. wander through Ribnjak park, visit Priskin’s Tower and admire old walls.
+Here, you can see a beautiful cathedral, chapel, the Treasury. wander through Ribnjak park, visit Priskin’s Tower, and admire old walls.

 The cathedral’s defensive walls with round towers were built when the threat from the Ottoman Turks was at its height.
 The walls were built in record time – in about 10 years and are considered to be one of the best-preserved Renaissance defenses in Europe.